-Opportunities:
+Opportunities

-- Unique offer as system-leaders with regional view/ understanding/footprint; trusts gaining increasing experience and learning in this space - Scope to improve patient experience in relation to joined up care delivered at the right place - Embedding rotational working a system-solution with considerable benefits at employee/organisational and system levels - Long term plan commitments to mental health within the ambulance service - Spotlight on BME populations during Covid-19: springboard to do better by BME patients and employees - 111 First huge potential impact on system and patient flows, which the ambulance service can play a key role in
+- Unique offer as system-leaders with regional view/understanding/footprint; trusts gaining increasing experience and learning in this space - Scope to improve patient experience in relation to joined up care delivered at the right time in the right place - Embedding rotational working a system-solution with considerable benefits at employee/organisational and systems level - Long term plan commitments to mental health within the ambulance service - Spotlight on BME populations during COVID-19: springboard to do better by BME patients and employees - 111 First huge potential impact on system and patient flows, which the ambulance service can play a key role in

-Threats:
+Threats

-- Ongoing Covid-19 pandemic sustained periods of operating under considerable service pressure and strain - Focus on Covid-19 detracts from progress in strategic areas at a national levele.g. non-urgent patient transport service review - Risk of greater workforce shortages posed by policy in other areas of NHS- as well as issues re workforce retention - Impact of ambulance service work on employee mental health and wellbeing exacerbated by Covid-19 - Insufficient funding to meet existing resource requirements and enable the sector to embrace opportunities e.g. 111 First - Inequity in care provision for patients with protected characteristics - Small AACE core team with limited capacity
+- Ongoing COVID-19 pandemic sustained periods of operating under considerable service pressure and strain - Focus on COVID-19 detracts from progress in strategic areas at a national level e.g. non-urgent patient transport service review - Risk of greater workforce shortages posed by policy in other areas of NHS as well as issues re workforce retention - Impact of ambulance service work on employee mental health and wellbeing exacerbated by COVID-19 - Insufficient funding to meet existing resource requirements and enable the sector to embrace oportunities e.g. 111 First - Inequality in care provision for patients with protected characteristics - Small AACE core team with limited capacity